SAP/spartacus-docs/_pages/dev/routes/early-login.md

 })
 ```

-... which will require logged in user to for all CMS-driven routes (with `CmsPageGuard`), but not for:
+This configuration requires a user to be logged in to access any CMS-driven route (that is, any route that has a `CmsPageGuard`), with the exception of the following routes, which are defined as public in the default Spartacus configuration:

 - login
 - register
 - forgot password
 - reset password

-... which are defined in the default Spartacus config to be public.

-### Configure public routes
+## Configuring Public Routes

 The public pages can be configured individually by setting explicitly `protected: false` for the individual route's config. *Note: values `true` and `undefined` will be ignored for individual routes.*